bionicop/Digital-Garden/content/6 - Base Notes/drupal project setup.md

 2024-09-14 21:58

-Status: #ongoing
+Status: #complete

 Tags: [[how to create a drupal project?]]

-# Drupal Project on Real Estate System
+# Setting up our Drupal
 Subject: [[Content Management System]]

-But before creating the project, let's first install all the prerequisites and setup our [[Drupal]] before moving onto creating this project.
+But before creating the project, let's first install all the prerequisites and setup our [[Drupal]].
 ## Prerequisites
 - Choose the software based on your OS and install it:
 	- Windows: [WAMP](https://wampserver.aviatechno.net/)